lily-tian/ltencrypt/README.md

 # LTEncrypt

-This contains a plain text encryption program using linear-feedback shift register.
+This contains a simple encryption program, written in Java, that is based on the linear-feedback shift register.
 Enjoy!

 ### Getting started